anushasarraf/First_LLM_RAG/README.md

 # LLM RAG for restaurants

 ## Goal:
-To create an AI Application that uses Retrieval Augumented Generation (RAG) in Langflow (GUI implementation of Langchain)
+To create an AI Chatbot Application that uses Retrieval Augumented Generation (RAG) in Langflow (GUI implementation of Langchain) to display restaurant FAQs

 ## Setup/Installation: